krutoi-muzhik/Differentiator/README.md

 The first block of code is for calculator, to calculate the containment of tree branches below and multiply them.

-The second block of code is used by differentiator to use derivative's of left and right branches and join them using math rules, that everybody knows.
+The second block of code is used by differentiator to use derivatives of left and right branches and join them using math rules, that everybody knows.

 MUL_ and ADD_ instructions are defined as: